mouli7666/amfoss-tasks/task-06/README.md

 ## Contribution Guidelines
--Reporting Issues: Please report any issues or bugs using the GitHub Issues tab.
+- Reporting Issues: Please report any issues or bugs using the GitHub Issues tab.
--Submitting Pull Requests: Fork the repository, make your changes, and submit a pull request with a description of your changes.
+- Submitting Pull Requests: Fork the repository, make your changes, and submit a pull request with a description of your changes.